Film

 -

-Nominee — David di Donatello nomination Best European Film
+Nominee — David di Donatello Best European Film

 -

-Nominee — Golden Globe nomination Best Motion Picture (Musical or Comedy)
+Nominee — Golden Globe Best Motion Picture (Musical or Comedy)